About CAFE: The Center for Agriculture, Food, and the Environment

-The Center for Agriculture at the University of Massachusetts Amherst integrates research and outreach education in agriculture, food systems and the environment.
+The Center for Agriculture, Food, and the Environment (CAFE) at the University of Massachusetts Amherst integrates research and outreach education in agriculture, food systems and the environment.
 The Center is the contemporary standard bearer of the university’s land-grant origins.
-It provides links from the University with vibrant business, policy and public interest sectors in the state, including agriculture, the horticultural 'green industries,' environmental decisionmakers and food system interests.
-UMass Extension, the Massachusetts Agricultural Experiment Station and the Water Resources Research Center are all units of the Center for Agriculture.
-The Center for Agriculture is based in the College of Natural Sciences at UMass Amherst and also works with the School of Public Health and Health Sciences, the School of Social and Behavioral Sciences and the Isenberg School of Management.
+It provides linkages from the University with vibrant business, policy and public interest sectors in the state, including agriculture, the horticultural 'green industries,' environmental decisionmakers and food system interests.
+The Massachusetts Agricultural Experiment Station, UMass Cranberry Station, UMass Extension and the Water Resources Research Center are all units of the Center for Agriculture, Food, and the Environment.
+The Center is based in the College of Natural Sciences at UMass Amherst and also works with the School of Public Health and Health Sciences, the School of Social and Behavioral Sciences and the College of Engineering.

 The Center for Agriculture, Food and the Environment is made up of the following units:

 Founded in 1882, the Experiment Station supports and stimulates research by UMass Amherst faculty in agricultural, food-related, environmental, and forest-related topics, in cooperation with the National Institute of Food and Agriculture at the U.S. Department of Agriculture.
 Experiment Station-funded faculty are members of several academic departments at the University, including: the Stockbridge School of Agriculture, Food Science, Veterinary and Animal Science, Geosciences, Environmental Conservation, and Landscape Architecture and Regional Planning.
 Projects are 3-5 years in length, peer-reviewed, and often part of larger programs of inquiry.